Here are all of the dog boot camp Los Angeles training equipment, collars, harnesses and pet products that we recommend

-(In Certified Dog Behaviorist/Dog Trainer’s home facility)
+(In a Certified Dog Behaviorist/Dog Trainer’s home)

 Boarding and training camp is also designed for dog parents with busy schedules that don’t have the time, expertise, or skill to work with their dog.
-We will pick up and drop off your pet(s) so that they can be trained with renowned and Certified Behaviorist and Trainer Russell Hartstein, CDBC, CPDT for dog boot camp, training, and boarding for one week or longer to give them the best education a family and dog can get!
+We will pick up and drop off your pet(s) so that they can be trained with renowned and Certified Behaviorist and Trainer Russell Hartstein, CDBC, CPDT for dog boot camp Los Angeles, training, and boarding for one week or longer to give them the best education a family and dog can get!

-Your dog boot camp will comprise of dog training, behavior modification, and dog boarding.
+Your dog boot camp in Los Angeles will comprise of dog training, behavior modification, and dog boarding.
 Dog boot camp will take place in a private five-acre, fully fenced-in behavior and training facility.
 During boot camp, your dog will receive one-on-one, 100% undivided personal care, and attention and be taught by a master Certified Dog Behavior Consultant (CDBC) (fewer than 200 worldwide!) and Certified Professional Dog Trainer (CPDT), Russell Hartstein.

 Although your dog will receive hours of intensive daily hands-on training lessons and behavior modification, our love for dogs and ambition to train and rehabilitate each dog successfully typically has us putting in many more hours of behavior modification and dog training.
 Los Angeles pet parents can rest easy, knowing that during your absence, your pet will receive: